tahmid198/ERC-20-Token/README.md

 <details>
-<summary>How to get attributes of contract:</summary>
+<summary>How to get attributes of a contract:</summary>
 <br>

-First create a tokenInstance by doing,`MyToken.deployed().then(function(instance){tokenInstance=instance})`, `MyToken.deployed()` will give us a deployed instance of our contract.
+> First create a tokenInstance by doing,`MyToken.deployed().then(function(instance){tokenInstance=instance})`, `MyToken.deployed()` will give us a deployed instance of our contract.
 We then save the value of that instance into the variable `tokenInstance`. `.deployed()` will return a promise, when the promise completes we call the `then()` function.
 We will get a deployed instance of our contract and set it to `tokenInstance`.
 Note, `MyToken` was created in our migrations.

-We can also view the token instance by entering `tokenInstance` into our console.
+> We can also view the token instance by entering `tokenInstance` into our console.

-After we have the instance of our contract we can use `tokenInstance.address` to get the address of our smart contract.
+> After we have the instance of our contract we can use `tokenInstance.address` to get the address of our smart contract.

-All the following were declared in our `MyToken.sol` file:
+> All the following were declared in our `MyToken.sol` file:
-`tokenInstance.name()` will return the name of our token.
+> `tokenInstance.name()` will return the name of our token.
-`tokenInstance.symbol()` will return the symbol of our token.
+> `tokenInstance.symbol()` will return the symbol of our token.
-`tokenInstance.standard()` will return the standard of our token.
+> `tokenInstance.standard()` will return the standard of our token.
 </details>

 <details>